DustinHartzler/PharmToTable/wp-content/plugins/convertkit/readme.txt

 = Does this plugin require a paid service? =

-No. You must first have an account on ConvertKit.com, but you do not have to use a paid plan!
+No. You must first have an account on [convertkit.com](https://convertkit.com?utm_source=wordpress&utm_content=readme), but you do not have to use a paid plan!

 = How do I refresh my available Forms, Landing Pages and Tags? =

+Either:

-Navigate to the Plugin's Settings at Settings > ConvertKit.
+- Navigate to the Plugin's Settings at `Settings > ConvertKit`
+- Click the refresh button displayed next to the Form, Landing Page or Tag fields when creating/editing Pages or Posts

 = Where can I find the Plugin's Documentation? =

-Full Plugin documentation can be found [here](https://help.convertkit.com/en/articles/2502591-the-convertkit-wordpress-plugin).
+Full Plugin documentation can be found [here](https://help.convertkit.com/en/articles/2502591-the-convertkit-wordpress-plugin?utm_source=wordpress&utm_content=readme).

 == Screenshots ==